-The statute also provides that the right to bring a wrongful death claim can be inherited.
-However, inheriting that right does not impact the statute of limitations under CC §2315.1, which states that any such action must be brought within one year from the death of the deceased.
+The statute also provides that the right to bring a wrongful death case can be inherited.
+However, inheriting that right does not impact the statute of limitations under CC Art.
+2315.1, which states that any such action must be brought within one year from the deceased’s death.

 Louisiana is a pure comparative negligence state, which means that even if a deceased individual was partially at fault for their wrongful death, their surviving family can still potentially recover losses from other responsible parties.

 Under the legal theory of pure comparative negligence, the surviving family members of the deceased can recover compensation in a reduced amount proportionate to the decedent’s responsibility for the accident.
 For example, if the decedent is adjudged to be 30 percent at fault for the accident that led to their death, their surviving family can recover only 70 percent of the total award.